 FAQ

-How to choose between therapy and breaking up?
+How do you choose between therapy and breaking up?

 Opt for therapy if both are willing to try.
 Break up if there’s abuse, deep unhappiness, or irreconcilable differences.